-- /\ n in register a \/ 1. register $b \leftarrow 0, c \leftarrow 1, d \leftarrow 1$ 2. repeat 3. $b \leftarrow b + c$ 4. $c \leftarrow c + d$ 5. until c > a - 6. return b
+- / n in register a /1. register $b \leftarrow 0, c \leftarrow 1, d \leftarrow 1$ 2. repeat 3. $b \leftarrow b + c$ 4. $c \leftarrow c + d$ 5. until c > a - 6. return b

 The above is called pseudocode.
-As you can see, we are not restricting ourselves to any particular programming languages.
-The description is in a "free form", mixing English words and "programming-like" statements as we wish, as long as it serves the purpose of clarifying-without ambiguity-our strategy.
+As you can see, we do not restrict ourselves to any particular programming languages.
+The description is in a "free form", mixing English words and programming-like statements as we wish, as long as it serves the purpose of clarifying -without ambiguity - our strategy.

 Same problem as before.

-But this time we will give a faster strategy.
+But this time we will give a faster algorithm.

-Example 2-Strategy 2
+Example 2